-Figure 6 summarizes the distributions $\widehat{\mathbf{p}}t$ of our indifferent trader over the 100 days preceding each of the four elections.
+Figure 6 summarizes the distributions $\hat{\mathbf{p}}t$ of our indifferent trader over the 100 days preceding each of the four elections.
 The horizontal axis numbers the days before the elections, just as in Figure 5.
 The corresponding lines provide aspects of each day's distribution, the same distributions detailed in Figures 2, 3, and 4 for some specific days.
 These aspects are indicated by a series of solid, dashed, and dotted lines.
 The solid line near the middle of the others is the mean of each day's distribution.
 The dotted line near the solid line is the median of each day's distribution.
 The dashed line immediately below is the first quartile and the one above is the third quartile.
 The dashed line at the top is the 0.99 quantile and the dotted line immediately below is the 0.95 quantile.
-The dashed line at the bottom is the 0.01 quantile and the dotted line immediately above is the 0.05 quantile.10
+The dashed line at the 0.05 quantile.10